helgihaf/GitSurvival/README.md

 ### Rebase
-Preferred over merging.
+Most useful for local branches that should be made up-to-date with their parent (master) branch.
 This will make changes to your target branch only.

 First make sure that your master is up to date:
 ```bash